nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" header="**For macOS users**" seamless>

 If you are unfamiliar with the command terminal, you can right-click the `staffsnap.jar` file and select **Open With > JavaLauncher.app** to launch the application.
-If you are shown the warning below, click Open to continue launching Staff-Snap.
+If you are shown the warning below, click Open to continue launching Staff-Snap.<br>

 <pic src="images/user-guide/mac_os_warning.png" height="446" width="372" alt="mac_os_warning" />

 </box>